xquery/xquerydoc/README.md

 ##Credit, Acknowledgements

-xquerydoc created by John Snelson, James Fuller
+xquerydoc created by Jim Fuller, John Snelson

 Thanks to [Darin McBeath](http://xqdoc.org/history.html) for creating the original xqDoc, which xquerydoc borrows heavily. xqDoc is released under the